Bayes Model Selection with Path Sampling: Factor Models and Other Examples

 \subsection{Path Sampling}

-Among the many different methods related to importance sampling, the most popular is path sampling (PS).
-However PS is best understood as a limit of the simpler bridge sampling (BS) (\cite{r14}).
+Among the many different methods related to importance sampling, the most popular is Path Sampling (PS).
+However, PS is best understood as a limit of the simpler Bridge Sampling (BS) (Gelman and Meng, \citeyear{r14}).
 So we first begin with BS.

-It is well-known that unless the densities of the sampling and target distributions are close, Importance Sampling (IS) will have high variance as well as high bias.
-Due to the difficulty of finding a suitable sampling distribution for IS, one may try to reduce the difficulty by introducing a non-normalized intermediate density $f_{1/2}$ that acts like a bridge between the non-normalized sampling density $f_1$ and non-normalized target density $f_0$ (\cite{r29}).
+It is well known that unless the densities of the sampling and target distributions are close in relative importance sampling weights, Importance Sampling (IS) will have high variance as well as high bias.
+Due to the difficulty of finding a suitable sampling distribution for IS, one may try to reduce the difficulty by introducing a nonnormalized intermediate density $f_{1/2}$ that acts like a bridge between the nonnormalized sampling density $f_1$ and nonnormalized target density $f_0$ \citep{r29}.
 One can then use the identity $Z_1/Z_0=\frac{Z_{1/2}/Z_0}{Z_{1/2}/Z_1}$ and estimate both the numerator and denominator by IS.
-Extending this idea, \cite{r14} constructed a whole path $f_t:t\in[0,1]$ connecting $f_0$ and $f_1$.
+Extending this idea, \citet{r14} constructed a whole path $f_t\dvtx t\in[0,1]$ connecting $f_0$ and $f_1$.
 This is also like a bridge.
-Discretizing this they get the identity $Z_1/Z_0=\prod^L_{l=1}{\frac{Z_{(l-1/2)}/Z_{(l-1)}}{Z_{(l-1/2)}/Z_{(l)}}}$, which leads to a chain of IS estimates in the numerator and denominator.
+Discretizing this, they get the identity $Z_1/Z_0=\prod^L_{l=1}{\frac {Z_{(l-1/2)}/Z_{(l-1)}}{Z_{(l-1/2)}/Z_{(l)}}}$, which leads to a chain of IS estimates in the numerator and denominator.
 We call this estimate the Generalized Bridge Sampling (GBS) estimate.

-More importantly, \cite{r14} introduced PS, which is a new scheme, using the idea of a continuous version of GBS but using the log scale.
+More importantly, \citet{r14} introduced PS, which is a new scheme, using the idea of a continuous version of GBS but using the log scale.
 The PS estimate is calculated by first constructing a path as in BS.
-Suppose the path is given by $p_t: t\in [0,1]$ where for each $t$, $p_t$ is a probability density.
-Then we have the following identity.
+Suppose the path is given by $p_t\dvtx t\in[0,1]$ where for each $t$, $p_t$ is a probability density.
+Then we have the following definition:

-where $f_t$ is an unnormalized density and $z_t=\int{f_t(\theta)d\theta}$ is the normalizing constant.
+where $f_t$ is an unnormalized density and $z_t= \int{f_t(\theta)\,d\theta }$ is the normalizing constant.
 Taking the derivative of the logarithm on both sides, we obtain the following identity under the assumption of interchangeability of the order of integration and differentiation:

 where the expectation $E_t$ is taken with respect to $p_t(\theta)$ and $U(\theta,t)=\frac{d}{dt}\log{f_t(\theta)}$.
-Now integrating (\ref{eqn22}) from 0 to 1 gives the log of the ratio of the normalizing constants, i.e. log BF in the context of model selection:
+Now integrating (\ref {eqn22}) from~0 to 1 gives the log of the ratio of the normalizing constants, that is, log BF in the context of model selection: